garykac/clipboard/clipboard.md

 Images can be crafted to exploit bugs in the image-handling code, so they need to be scrubbed as well.
-Transcoding large images can be computationally expensive, so it is not
+Transcoding large images can be computationally expensive, so care must be taken to avoid processing them on the main thread.

 #### Mitigating Abuse

-Currently, user agents mitigate abuse by either requiring a user gesture (e.g., clicking on a button) or with a permission dialog.
+Currently, user agents mitigate abuse by untrusted actions by either requiring a user gesture (e.g., clicking on a button) or with a permission dialog.
 These approaches suffer from the following issues:

 **User gestures** provide defense against "drive-by" clipboard access, but the user receives no notifications if the clipboard is accessed as part of an unrelated user gesture.
-An example or this would be tricking user to click on innocous "OK" button and then silently accessing the clipboard.
+An example or this would be tricking user to click on innocous "OK" button and then silently writing to the clipboard.
 In this situation, the user grants no permission and receives no notification.

 Pop-up **permission dialogs** can be problematic because clipboard events are